nessaarruda/battle_ship_pair_project/DTR.md

 - Monday's at 5pm V has mentor meeting
 - Friday's at 5pm Cydnee has mentor meeting
 - Wednesday end 7pm (make sure to start 4:30 this day)
+- Thursday's at 5pm V has buddy meeting

 Communication Expectations (How and how often will we communicate?
 How do we keep lines of communication open?
 How will we make decisions as a team?
 How will we communicate about our emotional and mental well-being with each other?):